gdgpisa/devfest-2025/src/assets/news/speakers_announcing_2.md

 The complete agenda is almost ready! 📋 We're finalizing the last details to offer you an unforgettable experience! 🤩

-If you love what we're organizing, please share this amazing lineup with your friends and colleagues! ❤️📲 Help us spread the word!

 <a role="button" class="large width-fit margin-auto" target="_blank" href="https://www.eventbrite.it/e/gdg-devfest-pisa-2025-tickets-1205952308819">
     Get your Ticket
 </a>